Principles and Practices, Project Management

 Is it OK to use someone else’s template to create my website?

 Answer: Yes, if you acknowledge other people’s work.
-Show you understand how the template works by modifying it and documenting the changes.
+Show you understand how the template works by modifying it and documenting the changes in code.

 Can I host photos and files outside the archive?

 Answer: No. Photos should be resized, compressed and stored in the class archive.
 Large files can be hosted externally, but they should not be essential to evaluate your work.
 See General Essentials.
 Remember that The Global Evaluation team should be able to pull and then assess your work offline.